UQ-RCC/hpc-docs/Bunya-User-Guide.md

 See `man sbatch` and `man srun` for more options (use arrow keys to scroll up and down and `q` to quit)

-***Please note:*** If you do not specify a partition when you submit you get the default partition.The default partition is `debug` which will give you are bare minimum of resources.
+***Default partition is debug*** If you do not specify a partition when you submit you get the default partition.The default partition is `debug` which will give you are bare minimum of resources.
 For example the maximum walltime in the `debug queue` is 1 hour.
 Most users would want to run in the `general` partition.
 Important, the slurm defaults are usually not sufficient for most user jobs.
 If you want appropriate resources, you are required to request them.

-***Please note***: Using the `SBATCH` options `-o` and `-e` with a `filename` in a script will result in the standard error and standard output file to appear as soon as the job starts to run.
+***Standard outout and error***: Using the `SBATCH` options `-o` and `-e` with a `filename` in a script will result in the standard error and standard output file to appear as soon as the job starts to run.
 This behaviour is different to standard PBS behaviour on Tinaroo and FlashLite (unless you specified paths for those files there too) where the standard error, .e, and standard output, .o, files only appeared when the job was finished or had crashed.

-***Please note***: In Slurm your job will start in the directory/folder you submitted from.
+***Default working directory***: In Slurm your job will start in the directory/folder you submitted from.
 This is different to PBS behaviour on Tinaroo/FlashLite where your job started in your home directory.
 So on Bunya, using slurm, there is no need to change into the job directory, unless this is different to the directory you submitted from.

-***Please note***: If your job produces temporary files during the calculation or if you need a space to write to that does not impact your quotas in `/home`, `/scratch/user` or `/scratch/project` then please use **$TMPDIR** during your calculations. **$TMPDIR** is automatically created at the start of a job and is then automatically deleted at the end of the job.
+***$TMPDIR***: If your job produces temporary files during the calculation or if you need a space to write to that does not impact your quotas in `/home`, `/scratch/user` or `/scratch/project` then please use **$TMPDIR** during your calculations. **$TMPDIR** is automatically created at the start of a job and is then automatically deleted at the end of the job.
 It is therefore the best place to write temporary files (those not needed after the calculation is done) to.
 If you use **$TMPDIR** for output you wish to keep then please make sure you copy all needed files to a location in `/home`, `/scratch/user`, `/scratch/project` or `/QRISdata`.
 A big (all in one go) copy from **$TMPDIR** to `/QRISdata` (RDM) at the end of a job is possible.

 ***Note on maximum memory requests:*** The standard compute node has 2TB of physical memory available (or 4TB for the 3 high memory compute nodes).
 Not all of this can be given to jobs running on the compute node as the Linux operating system also needs resources.
 This is why the maximum requestable memory has been capped at 2000000MB for the standard compute nodes and 4000000MB for high memory compute nodes.